This post is a travel guide about backpacking Tajikistan. It includes all the practical things you need to know about travel in Tajikistan.

 Bradt guide Tajikistan

-The most comprehensive travelguide about travel in Tajikistan that is very strong on background information.
+The most comprehensive travelguide about travel in Tajikistan that is very strong on background information about the country.

 Lonely Planet Central Asia